"Japanese Mazemen MARUTA" is a popular ramen restaurant in Kyoto that emphasizes Japanese style and texture.

 Souvenirs and mail order

-MARUTA has an e-commerce website so that customers who are far away can enjoy our products from the comfort of their own home.
+MARUTA has an e-commerce website so that customers who live far away can enjoy our products from the comfort of their own home.

 The owner also has his own recipe variations, so if you're interested, please give them a try.